ranlekach/mind-elixir-core/readme.md

 mind.toggleMinimap()
 ```

 All color-related properties are optional; if omitted, sensible theme-friendly defaults are used.
+The `position` block lets you pick any screen corner and specify exact offsets, so the minimap can avoid clashing with your own overlays.
 When the minimap is disabled or hidden it incurs zero runtime cost.

 ### Operation Guards